Duncan Macmillan (art historian)

-Duncan Macmillan, FRSA, FRSE, HRSA, is a Scottish art historian, art critic, and writer.
+John Duncan Macmillan FRSA FRSE HRSA (born 7 March 1939) is a Scottish art historian, art critic, and writer.

 Biography

 He is the elder son of William Miller Macmillan.
-Born in 1939, and educated at Gordonstoun School, he obtained his MA degree at the University of St Andrews, his Academic Diploma at the University of London, and his PhD at the University of Edinburgh.
+Born in 1939, and educated at Gordonstoun School, he obtained his MA degree at the University of St Andrews, his Academic Diploma at the Courtauld Institute, University of London, and his PhD at the University of Edinburgh.
 He is an honorary graduate of the University of Dundee.
 Macmillan is Professor Emeritus of the History of Scottish Art at the University of Edinburgh, and a former Curator of the Talbot Rice Gallery.
 Between 2008 and 2012 he was curator of the Royal Society of Edinburgh.
 He is also art critic for The Scotsman.

 Works

 His works include Painting in Scotland: the Golden Age (Oxford 1986), and Scottish Art 1460-1990 (Edinburgh 2000), According to Cairns Craig, the book views Scottish art as emanating from public art practices of the Protestant Reformation.
 The Times Literary Supplement considered that Macmillan was excellent on the Renaissance but later prone to "a certain unevenness".
 Nonetheless, the "TLS" praised his "intellectual underpinning" and treatments of William Quiller Orchardson and William McTaggart.
 In 1991 this book won the Saltire Society Scottish Book of the Year award.
 Macmillan's works also include Scottish Art in the 20th Century (Edinburgh 1994, Scottish Arts Council Book Award), and Scotland's Shrine: The Scottish National War Memorial, which is accompanied by a foreword by Her Majesty Queen Elizabeth II (Lund Humphries, 2014).

 Macmillan is author of monographs on Scottish and European artists, including Will Maclean, Steven Campbell, Elizabeth Blackadder, Victoria Crowe, and (with Tom Hewlett) of FCB Cadell.
 His 2015 critique of intellectual and moral probity in the contemporary art world, entitled The Thought Police, appeared in Treason of the Scholars.

+His Scotland and the Origins of Modern Art was published by Lund Humphries in 2023.